clearlinux/clear-linux-documentation/source/clear-linux/tutorials/azure.rst

       ===> Modify profile to update your $PATH and enable shell/tab completion now?
 (Y/n): Y

-   Type :kbd:`y` and press the :kbd:`Enter` key to allow this modification.
+   Type :kbd:`Y` and press the :kbd:`Enter` key to allow this modification.

    .. code-block:: console